webbpinner/OpenVDMv2/README.md

 sudo nano /var/www/OpenVDMv2/app/Core/Config.php
 ```

  - Set the file URL of the OpenVDMv2 installation.
-Look for the following lines and change the URL to the actual URL of the installation:
+Look for the following lines and change the IP address in the URL to the actual IP address or hostname of the warehouse:
 ```
 //site address
 define('DIR', 'http://127.0.0.1/OpenVDMv2/');